netzke/netzke-core/UPGRADING.md

 Referring to actions on the class level with `js_property` or `js_properties` will no longer work.
 Define the toolbars inside the `configure` method.

+### I18n of actions

++text+, +tooltip+ and +icon+ for an action will be picked up from a locale file (if located there) whenever they are not specified in the config.
+E.g., an action named "some_action" and defined in the component +MyComponents::CoolComponent+, will look for its text in:

+    I18n.t('my_components.cool_component.actions.some_action.text')

+for its tooltip in:

+    I18n.t('my_components.cool_component.actions.some_action.tooltip')

+and for its icon in:

+    I18n.t('my_components.cool_component.actions.some_action.icon')

 ## Child components

 ### Defining child components